-The discovery of the umami seasoning is commemorated every year on July 25th, which is the day Professor Kikunae Ikeda submitted his patent application for the mass production of the umami seasoning monosodium glutamate (MSG).
-He was the first inventor who developed an industrial process to produce for the first time a pure umami seasoning that ended up being known by its chemical composition, monosodium glutamate aka MSG.
+The discovery of Umami Seasoning is commemorated every year on July 25th, which is the day Professor Kikunae Ikeda of Tokyo Imperial University way back in 1908 submitted his patent application for the mass production of umami seasoning.
+Professor Ikeda started his experiments to identify the source of the distinctive “savory” taste.
+He found that glutamate (which he first identified in kelp) had a distinctive taste, different from sweet, sour, bitter and salty, and he named this taste “umami”.
+He was the first inventor who developed a process to produce a pure umami seasoning, that ended up being known by its chemical composition, monosodium glutamate or MSG.

 As most of us are stranded in our countries, IGIS prepared this virtual webinar commemorating this year’s Umami Seasoning Day.
 The webinar featured two 20-minute presentations from experts on Professor Kikunae Ikeda and the invention of the umami seasoning MSG.